r3dlight/keysas/keysas-firewall/README.md

 The drivers have been tested on a Windows 10 laptop in debug mode (unsigned driver allowed).
 They have been compiled with Microsoft Visual Studio 2022 with SDK and WDK version 10.0.22621.0.

+## Installer creation

+An installer can be created with Inno Setup.
+For that all build artifacts must have been created (minifiler, driver and app), and then use Inno Setup build the script 'installer/keysas_firewall_install.iss'

 ### Service and application compilation